How to Grow and Care for Wax Privet Peperomia (Peperomia glabella) Indoors

 Watering

-Water Wax Privet Peperomia liberally during the growing season and allow the top 2-3 in. of soil to dry out between waterings to keep the soil moderately moist.
+Water Wax Privet Peperomia liberally during the growing season and allow the top 2-3 inches of soil to dry out between waterings to keep the soil moderately moist.

 Significantly reduce watering during the cold season to keep the soil barely moist as growth is minimal at this time.

-Make sure that the pot has a drainage hole to prevent the soil from getting soggy as it can lead in root-rot disease.
+Make sure that the pot has a drainage hole to prevent the soil from getting soggy as it can result in root-rot.
+Read more on how to water houseplants the right way

 Light Requirements

-Wax Privet Peperomia grows best in medium to bright, indirect light away from direct sunshine as it can lead to scorching of the leaves.
+Wax Privet Peperomia grows best in medium to bright indirect light (dappled light).
+Keep it away from direct sunshine as it can lead to scorching of the leaves.

-Too little light for Cypress Peperomia will result in leggy plants and loss of leaf color.
+Too little light will result in leggy plants and loss of leaf color.
+If the natural lighting is inadequate, you may grow the plant under grow lights.
+Check out these full spectrum grow lights on Amazon.

 Temperature and Humidity

-Wax Privet Peperomia thrives in a high humidity environment.
-Set pot on a wet pebble tray or use a cool mist humidifier to raise humidity for the plant.
+Peperomia glabella thrives in a humidity of 60-70%.
+Set pot on a wet pebble tray or use a cool mist humidifier to raise humidity.
+You may also grow the plant in a closed terrarium as high humidity can be maintained.
+Wax Privet Peperomia is one of the best plants for a closed terrarium.

 Feeding